ssuttles-usgs/wavelab/documentation/notebooks/wave-stats.md

-Band average every 16 bands and center them on the average of each band's frequencies in order to increase the degrees of freedom and narrow the confidence intervals of the spectral estim ates.
+Band average every 16 bands and center them on the average of each band's frequencies in order to increase the degrees of freedom and narrow the confidence intervals of the spectral estimates.
 Then, filter all energy that is greater than 1hz.

 ```python